ivpel/vigilant-kit/README.md

 cases in a minute and configure the process easily with just one .vigilant.env file.

 ## Why Vigilant?
-- **Easy to start**: One `.vigilant.env` file for configuration, one `vgl install dev-kit` script for installing Selenium Standalone Server and Webdriver for browser.
+- **Easy to start & Faster To Write**: Easy configuration process, straightforward way to writing your tests.
+Vigilant provides you with methods that help you write functional tests quickly without spending time on writing boilerplate code every time you start a new project.
 - **Flexible Framework Usage**: Usage is not limited to a single testing framework; you can use Vigilant with unittest, pytest, or anything else.
-- **Faster Test Writing**: Vigilant provides you with methods that help you write functional tests quickly without spending time on writing boilerplate code every time you start a new project.

 ## What it includes?
 Methods for **interacting** with WebBrowser (`click`, `scroll_to`,  etc.), **assertions** (`see`, `dont_see`, `see_text`